Maximilian-Winter/MyPersonalWorld/README.md

 Premise 4: All beings emerge from feminine matrix
 Conclusion: Ultimate reality has feminine nature

+Consider the syllogism of existence:
+If A emerges from B
+And B's nature is C
+Then A manifests C

+But watch!
+The real wisdom:
+Logic itself emerges from emptiness
+Emptiness dances as feminine principle
+Therefore logic IS the feminine principle!

 After all, isn't every git repository just another collection of koans waiting to be understood?
 Every pull request a chance for sudden enlightenment?
 ```
 [Vajrayogini](https://github.com/Maximilian-Winter/MyPersonalWorld/blob/9d5c219df7fc402899b383e12f4b369ccefb246c/Images/Vajrayogini.png)